About half the national exposure to benzene comes from exposure to cigarette smoke.

 You can be exposed to higher than normal levels of benzene at work if you work at a facility that makes or uses benzene, including petroleum refining sites, pharmaceutical plants, petrochemical manufacturing facilities, rubber tire manufacturing facilities, or gas stations.
 You may be exposed if you are a steel worker, printer, shoemaker, laboratory technician, or firefighter.

-Benzene is listed as a human carcinogen in the Twelfth Report on Carcinogens published by the National Toxicology Program because it has been known to cause cancer.
-Long-term exposure to high levels of benzene can cause leukemia.
+Benzene is listed as a human carcinogen in the Fourteenth Report on Carcinogens published by the National Toxicology Program because it has been known to cause leukemia.
+There is limited evidence that it causes non-Hodgkin lymphoma.

 Breathing very high levels of benzene, or eating or drinking foods contaminated with high levels of benzene, can cause death.
 Eating or drinking foods contaminated with high levels of benzene can also cause vomiting and stomach irritation.
 Small amounts of benzene, which are not harmful, can be found in fruit, fish, vegetables, nuts, dairy products, beverages, and eggs.

 Short-term exposure to high levels of benzene by breathing or eating affects the central nervous system and can cause paralysis, coma, convulsions, dizziness, sleepiness, rapid heart rate, tightness of the chest, tremors, and rapid breathing.

 If you work at a facility that uses benzene, breathing high levels of benzene can cause irreversible brain damage, unconsciousness, cardiac arrest, blurred vision, headaches, tremors, confusion, and fatigue.
 In women, it can shrink ovaries and cause menstrual irregularity.
 Spilling benzene on your skin can cause redness, sores, scaling, and drying of the skin.
 If benzene contacts the eyes, it can cause irritation and damage to the cornea.